Lukoh/Profiler/README.md

 # Profiler
 ## Better Android Apps Using  Android Architecture Guidelines + Dependency injection with Hilt + Jetpack Compose

+Profiler is based on Android latest architectural components, Jetpack, Clean Architecture and follows MVVM design pattern.
+Also Profiler App Architecture consist of Presentation layer, DI(Dependency Injection) and Repository layer.
+And All new latest technologies were applied into Profiler App as Advanced Android App Architecture.
+The many advanced functions already were applied into Profiler App.
+These stuff make Android Apps to be extended being more competitive power and help them to maintain consistency.

+Now let’s dive into my open-source project, Profiler, which is based on the Android MVVM with Clean Architecture and the latest libraries like Jetpack & Hilt.
+And I'm learning the latest Jetpack Compose.

+Please get in touch with me via email if you're interested in my technical experience and all techs which are applied into LukohSplash.
+Also visit my LinkedIn profile if you want to know more about me.
+Here is my email address below:

+lukoh.nam@gmail.com

 An app for keeping up to date with the latest techs and developments in Android.
  * Jetpack Compose app.
  * Implements the recommended [Android Architecture Guidelines](https://developer.android.com/jetpack/compose/architecture)